 After this 12 month experimentation, I was so happy, that I never really stopped it.
 It is not a big deal to stop buying clothes for a year because most of the time, we just don’t need them.
 Having 10 trousers, 20 necklaces is not essential at all.
 Be free from this addiction, being free from this urge to buy just to buy makes me happier and strangely less empty.

 Let’s not forget that our consumerism does not only affect our bank accounts and our lifestyles but is also really having an effect on the environment.
-When we think about damaging industries, we think oil.
-Well, the oil industry is the number 1 but the clothing one is actually the second one.
+When we think about damaging industries, we think of oil.
+Well, the oil industry is number 1 but the clothing one is actually the second one.

-When we buy something, we vote.
+When we buy something, we cast a vote.

 We vote for the world we want, the values we have, the companies we support.
 This being said, I am far from perfect and I can buy stupid things from time to time but it definitely happens less.

 We need to be more conscious of our purchases and ask the right questions before buying: Why do we need/want to buy it?
 It is really necessary?
 Are the products made in a sustainable fashion?
 Where does it come from?
 Are the employees treated fairly?
-Can I buy it second-hand instead?
+Can I buy it for second-hand instead?
 Can I borrow this dress for a night to attend a special event?

 About Fast Fashion

 The truth about the clothes we wear - How fashion impacts Health and Environment - Huffingtonpost.
 Fast Fashion Is Creating an Environmental Crisis - Newsweek.
 Fast Fashion Is the Second Dirtiest Industry in the World, Next to Big Oil - Ecowatch 5 years since the Rana Plaze tragedy, what's changed? - Fashion Revolution Fashion revolution week 2018 - Independent.co.uk We Have No Idea How Bad Fashion Actually Is for the Environment - Racked